 After you've completed the first three phases of your network risk assessment, your final step is to attempt to exploit or validate all results from the vulnerability scanning phase.
 Tests and techniques applied during this stage of the assessment are often very specific to the potential vulnerabilities detected.
 This final phase of the assessment will generate the bulk of your results.

 The Internet is a lawless place: Assessing your network for potential risks is part of the responsibility of providing network services to your organization's users and customers.
 If you don't find the problems on your network, you can be sure that someone else will.

 Worried about security issues?
 Who isn't?
-Automatically sign up for our free Security Solutions newsletter, delivered each Friday, and get hands-on advice for locking down your systems.
+Automatically sign up for our free IT Security newsletter, delivered every Tuesday and Friday, and get hands-on advice for locking down your systems.